 The Smarter Balanced Summative Assessments are administered as part of the new California Assessment of Student Performance and Progress (CAASPP) System.
 EAP has been incorporated into the new CAASPP.
 Students wishing to inform the CSU and CCC of their EAP status may submit their CAASPP results by marking the release button at the end of the CAASPP exam.
 The CSU and participating community colleges will use the CAASPP results for early assessment of college readiness in English and mathematics.

 Grade eleven students participating in the Smarter Balanced Summative Assessment will receive CAASPP results.
-CAASPP results will be used as the student’s EAP status.
-Marking the release button at the end of the test will allow students to release their CAASPP results to the CSU and/or the CCC.
+These results will be used as the student’s EAP status.
+Marking the release button at the end of the test will allow students to release their CAASPP results to the CSU and/or CCC.
 The release of the results does not affect the student’s application for admission.
-Results are only used to determine placement of students after they have been admitted to the university.
+Results are only used to determine placement of students after they have been admitted to a university.

 Schools will receive CAASPP results within 4-6 weeks after the student completes the assessments.
 Students will receive Individual Student Reports (ISR) within 6-8 weeks after that district has completed all CAASPP testing.
 EAP results may be found on the back of the ISR.